 In the seven fishing vessels out of Truro, 57 men and boys died at sea, and only a few of their bodies were recovered.
 All 57 lived within two miles of each other.
-They were related to nearly everyone in town.
-Eight were Snows and eight were Paines.
-Three were boys not yet 13 years old.
+They had relatives throughout the town.
+Eight Snows and eight Paines died.
+So did three boys not yet 13 years old.

 An obelisk in Truro’s First Congregational Parish Church yard commemorates the 57 storm victims at 26 Bridge St. in Truro.

-Ida Cram and Mary Kane were two workers at the Amoskeag Mills in Manchester, N.H., on the morning of October 15, 1891 when all hell broke loose at the facility’s Number 7 mill.
+Ida Cram and Mary Kane worked at the Amoskeag Mills in Manchester, N.H., on the morning of October 15, 1891.
+On that day all hell broke loose at the facility’s Number 7 mill.

 The Amoskeag, the largest cotton textile plant in the world, had installed a mammoth Corliss steam engine to deliver power to four of its plants.
 But steam engines in the 1800s were risky machines.
-They powered the industrial revolution, but maintaining and operating them was a new skill that many had not mastered.
+They powered the industrial revolution, but maintaining and operating required a new skill that many had not mastered.

 That morning in 1891, Amoskeag management was concerned that the steam engine seemed to be operating erratically.
 An engineer, Samuel Bunker, was dispatched to the engine room to see if he could find the source of the problem.
-No one knows if Bunker ever found exactly what was wrong because debris from the giant Corliss engine killed him when its flywheel flew apart and destroyed the building that housed it.
+No one knows if Bunker ever found exactly what went wrong because debris from the giant Corliss engine killed him when its flywheel flew apart.

 Ida Cram and Mary Kane were also killed in the explosion, which showered the mills with debris and sent raging blasts of steam from the broken machinery.
 Dozens were injured.
 Investigators never conclusively figured out the reason for the blast that sent three people to the grave.

 Today, visitors can tour parts of the historic Amoskeag mills that are home to the Manchester Millyard Museum.